pwr-Solaar/Solaar/docs/capabilities.md

 that they were bought with.

-## Supported Features
+## Device Settings

-Solaar uses the HID++ protocol to pair devices to receivers and unpair devices from receivers, and also uses the HID++ protocol to display features of receivers and devices.
-Currently it only displays some features, and can modify even fewer.
+Solaar can display quite a few changeable settings of receivers and devices.
 For a list of HID++ features and their support see [the features page](features).

 Solaar does not do much beyond using the HID++ protocol to change the behavior of receivers and devices via changing their settings.